atomvm/atomvm_rebar3_plugin/README.md

 * ATOMVM_REBAR3_PLUGIN_ESP32_FLASH_BAUD

 Any setting specified on the command line take precendence over environment variable settings, which in turn take precedence over the default values specified above.

+## AtomVM projects

+> TODO not net implemented

+You can create an AtomVM project using one of two templates.

+The `atomvm-app` will create a skeleton project you can use as a starting point for an AtomVM project.

+    shell$ rebar3 new atomvm-app name=myapp

+Alternatively, the `atomvm-lib` template can be used to create an AtomVM library, suitable for inclusion in different AtomVM applications.

+    shell$ rebar3 new atomvm-lib name=mylib